 There was a time when sages kept esoteric knowledge strictly hidden amongst only a few who had proven themselves worthy.
-Ancient seekers of wisdom were concerned with physics and mathematics, the mysteries of life and death, human consciousness, the unseen world, and of the powers of nature.
-One example was the ancient Egyptian mystery schools that passed on secrets to initiates who had shown discipline of mind, body and spirit.
-However, during the height of religious persecution and suppression it became dangerous for seekers of esoteric knowledge to openly perpetuate the mystery schools.
+Ancient seekers of wisdom were concerned with physics and mathematics, the mysteries of life and death, human consciousness, the unseen world, and the powers of nature.
+One example was the ancient Egyptian mystery schools that passed on secrets to initiates who had shown discipline of mind, body, and spirit.
+However, during the height of religious persecution and suppression, it became dangerous for seekers of esoteric knowledge to openly perpetuate the mystery schools.
 This is how the secret ancient order of the mystical Rosicrucians was born.

 Famous Rosicrucians in History

 Although there were Rosicrucians from all walks of life, here is a list of some famous people who were associates of the Rose Cross movement at one time (from Ranker.com).

 - George Washington

 - Abraham Lincoln

 The true origin of the Rose Cross movement is a highly debatable mystery.
 Researchers know that in the early 17th century three anonymous manuscripts emerged in Germany regarding the movement.
 It was the Fama Fraternitatis Rosae Crucis, circa 1614, that introduced the story of their founder.
 Fama means fame, report or reputation in Latin.
 Fraternitatis means brotherhood.
 The English translation of the name of this manifesto is The Fame (or report) of the Brotherhood of the Rose Cross.